The 4-H Horse program is very active in Warren County.

 June 1 is the possession date for all equine animals this year.

-Horse Identification Form/Health Record, lease agreements and negative Coggins test results must be uploaded to 4-H Online by 4:30 p.m. on June 1, 2024
+Horse photos, lease agreements, vaccination records and negative Coggins test results must be uploaded to 4-H Online by 4:30 p.m. on May 29, 2026.

 Special Note about Coggins Tests